open-telemetry/opamp-spec/specification.md

 Status: [Development]

-OpAMPConnectionSettingsRequest is a request for the Server to produce a OpAMPConnectionSettings in its response.
+OpAMPConnectionSettingsRequest is a request for the Server to produce an OpAMPConnectionSettings in its response.

 Used for [Agent-initiated CSR Flow](#agent-initiated-csr-flow).